mediocregopher/goat/README.md

 See the [tutorial](/docs/tut.md) for a basic use case for goat.
 After that check out the [Goatfile](/docs/goatfile.md) for more details on what kind of features goat has for dependency management.
+There are also some [special features](/docs/special.md) that don't really fit in anywhere else that might be useful to know about.